 Columbian Mutual Life Insurance Company, a New York domiciled mutual life insurer, was founded in 1882.
 It has always prided itself on maintaining a solid financial and investment posture to ensure that it can meet its policyholder obligations.
 The Company continues to be in an extremely strong financial position.
 Surplus, which provides a safety cushion for meeting policyholder claims, remains strong.
 Capital adequacy tests show the Company to be very well capitalized.

-The most important determinant of a life insurer's financial strength is its investment portfolio - Columbian Mutual's portfolio is very strong indeed!
-The bond portfolio consists almost entirely of investment grade securities (bonds rated "Class 2" and higher by the National Association of Insurance Commissioners).
-The Company has never been an active investor in non-investment grade bonds.
-The commercial mortgage loan portfolio continues to perform exceptionally well.
+The most important determinant of a life insurer's financial strength is its investment portfolio - Columbian Mutual and Columbian Life's portfolios are exceptional.
+Our companies' investment portfolios, in excess of 1.56 billion, consist of well diversified and high quality fixed income securities (i.e. bonds and commercial mortgages).
+Columbian has never been an active investor in non-investment grade bonds.
+The commercial mortgage loan portfolios continue to perform exceptionally well.

-The Company also conducts its insurance business in a conservative manner.
-Columbian Mutual carefully scrutinizes and actively reinsures risks in excess of its desired retentions only with companies that are financially sound.
+Columbian also conducts its insurance business in a conservative manner.
+Columbian carefully scrutinizes and actively reinsures risks in excess of its desired retentions only with companies that are financially sound.

-Overall, Columbian Mutual is dedicated to maintaining the sound financial position which its policyholders justifiably expect.
+Overall, Columbian is dedicated to maintaining the sound financial position which its policyholders justifiably expect.

 Columbian Mutual Life Insurance Company Financials